antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 Verifying flash...
 VERIFIED.
 ```

- *  You can repeat the previous set to ensure that binary file has been written successfully:
+ *  You can repeat the previous command to ensure that the binary file has been written successfully:

 Expected outcome:
 ```